-The one that I think is highly relevant is para (b), where the representation concerned was made "when or shortly after the asserted fact occurred and in circumstances that make it unlikely that the representation is a fabrication".
+The one that seems to be most relevant is para (b), where the representation concerned was made "when or shortly after the asserted fact occurred and in circumstances that make it unlikely that the representation is a fabrication".

-We have a perfect example of this sort of thing in John 20, on your handout.
+We have a perfect example of this sort of thing in John 20, mentioned previously.
 Apart from John recording the things he saw himself, which is eyewitness testimony, we have John recording things he heard other people say, which under this rule can be used for evidence of the facts asserted by those others.
 So in v 2 John records that Mary Magdalene came in and said "they have taken the Lord out of the tomb".
-Now, I don't think we can regard this as evidence that Mary saw someone remove the body of Jesus.
-But it is clearly evidence that when Mary went to the tomb, it was empty.
+Now, we can't regard this as evidence that Mary saw someone remove the body of Jesus.
+But it is clearly evidence that when Mary went to the tomb, she observed that it was empty.
 And hence, even before John himself goes to see it, we can accept this as evidence that the tomb was empty.
-The statement was made very shortly after she had seen it; the circumstances make it highly unlikely that it was a fabrication, if only for the simple reason that Peter and John could easily check.
+The statement was made very shortly after she had seen it; the circumstances make it highly unlikely that it was a fabrication, if only for the simple reason that she knew that Peter and John could easily check.

-It seems pretty clear that the more extensive passage in vv 11-18 is another example of first hand hearsay that would be acceptable.
+It seems pretty clear that the more extensive passage in John 20:11-18 is another example of first hand hearsay which would be acceptable.
 Here we have Mary's meeting with the risen Jesus.
 John did not see this himself, but he heard about it from Mary and the circumstances make it unlikely that it was fabricated.
-(For a start, she reports the unusual fact that she didn't recognise him at first!)
+(For example, she reports the unusual fact that she didn't recognise him at first.)

-Another reason that supports the evidence here is this- that it is clear that the disciples were not expecting Jesus to rise from the dead!
+Another reason that supports the evidence here is this- that it is clear that the disciples were not expecting Jesus to rise from the dead.
 It seems that they had really sunk into despair, gloom and fear.
-You can see in Jn 20:19 that they had locked the doors "for fear of the Jews".
-They knew that they had all run away when Jesus was arrested; Peter knew he had denied he even knew Jesus three times!
+In Jn 20:19 we read that they had locked the doors "for fear of the Jews".
+They knew that they had all run away when Jesus was arrested; Peter knew he had denied he even knew Jesus three times.
 Indeed, Luke 24:11 tells us that when they heard the women report that they had seen Jesus "these words seemed to them an idle tale, and they did not believe them".
-Despite this, they were finally forced to believe by the evidence of their eyes- especially when Jesus later appeared to them in the room where they were hiding!
+Despite this, they were finally forced to believe by the evidence of their eyes- especially when Jesus later appeared to them in the room where they were hiding.

-There is other material in the New Testament that is reporting of what the person concerned actually saw.
+There is other material in the New Testament that amounts to reporting of what the person concerned actually saw.
 We can accept, I think, most of Mark's gospel, on the basis that it seems to be a report of what Peter actually told him.
-Matthew also seems to be either an eye-witness account or a compilation of eye-witness accounts from others.
+Matthew also seems to be either an eyewitness account or a compilation of eyewitness accounts from others.
 So by extending the range of admissible evidence to the reception of "first-hand hearsay" we bring in a bit more of the material.